Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Experiments

-We split the LAV-DB dataset into 78,703 train, 31,501 validation and 26,100 test videos.
+We splitted the \datasetabbr{} dataset into 78,703 train, 31,501 validation and 26,100 test videos.
 The test partition is denoted as \textit{full set}.
-For a fair comparison with existing visual-only methods~\cite{linBMN2019, suBSN2021}, we additionally prepared a subset of the full set denoted as \textit{subset} where the audio manipulated data is removed.
+For a fair comparison with existing visual-only methods~\cite{linBMN2019, suBSN2021}, we additionally prepared a subset of the full set denoted as \textit{subset} where the audio-only manipulated videos are removed.